settinghead/risevision-documentation/_posts/user/display/2014-10-01-what-is-a-display.md

 ---
 layout: user-post
-title:  "What is a Display"
+title:  "What is a Display?"
 date:   2014-10-13 10:52:00
 category: user/display
 order: 1